 The Strahov Monastery, located near the castle, adds another layer of history with its stunning library and a brewery that has been making beer since the 14th century.

 RELATED: 4 Days in Prague: Itinerary for Food & Wine Lovers

 Kronborg Castle, Denmark

-You are reading “The Most Beautiful Castles To Visit in Europe” Back To Top
+You are reading “The Most Beautiful Castles in Europe to Visit” Back To Top

-castles in Europe, things to do in Europe: top travel destinations to visit this year
+castles near me, castles in Europe to visit near me, most beautiful castles to visit in Europe: top travel destinations to visit this year

 If you enjoyed this guide, make sure you register to become a Winetraveler for free!
 You’ll get access to all of our content and interact with other Winetravelers and for travel inspiration around the world.
 Be sure to follow along with us on Twitter and Instagram as we continue to feature more exciting destinations.